Imagine eating cheerios (without milk) for every single meal for the entire duration of your life.

 - Water-diluted low-sodium chicken broth mixed with kibble

 - Goats milk to help with allergies in dogs

 There are many natural dog food books on the market.
 I suggest you find & research what might work for you and ask your veterinarian for recommendations/approval, always.

-Below is an easy DIY recipe I saved from the spring 2016 issue of Edible Austin Magazine.
+Below is an easy DIY recipe I saved from the an issue of Edible Austin Magazine.
 These or any treats should not exceed 10% of your dog’s daily caloric intake.
 For small dogs break up into 3 pieces: